LVerola/LVerola/README.md

       gameDev: ["Unity"]
    },
    currentOccupation: ["Fullstack developer on Zapform"],
-   challenge: "Always seeking to evolve and acquire the best knowledge to create impactful solutions.", };
+   challenge: "On a journey to keep learning, improving, and building cool things that matter.", };
 ```
 </br></br>